 But what drone laws apply in Iceland?
 Can I even legally bring my drone into Iceland?
 And what about the no-drone zones in the country?
 Is it even worth taking your drone to Iceland?
-I had informed myself in advance and inquired where it is allowed and where it is forbidden to fly, but I was also much too busy on site to operate my small DJI drone properly and was afraid of too much wind, too close trees or other things in the environment.
+I had informed myself in advance and inquired where it is allowed and where it is forbidden to fly.
+But I was also busy on site to operate my small DJI drone properly and was afraid of too much wind, too close trees or other things in the environment.

 - At the same time, however, a restriction applies: Drone laws can change regularly and also the local restrictions may be different than shown here.
 Please check if there are any special prohibitions in your country and if not, please ask again.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.

 Since most travel to Iceland by air, a small but powerful drone is useful.
 One that has many features, stays in the air for a long time, yet is neither heavy nor expensive.